Valeyo

 UX, UI, UXR, and Design System

-This project involved the above, however I was part of a larger team of 9 developers, 2 Product Managers, 1 UX Designer, 4 BA Analysts, 4 QA Analysts, 1 Senior Director
+This project involved the above, however I was part of a larger team of 9 developers, 2 Product Managers, 2 Product Designers, 4 BA Analysts, 4 QA Analysts, 1 Senior Director

 Overview